 Fast Track will test two different eating plans on health and well being in young people.
-We don't know which plan is best at reducing weight and improving health and this is what we are trying to find out.
+We don't know which plan is best at reducing weight and improving health and psychological wellbeing, and this is what we are trying to find out.
 We may find that both work well.
 This is also important so we can help young people who want to achieve and maintain a healthy weight in the future.

 If I take part in this study, what do I have to do?

 People who take part in Fast Track will follow either:

 This means following a very low energy eating plan for 3 days each week (about ¼ of your normal energy needs or 600-700 calories/day), then following a healthy eating plan for the rest of the week.